Thylacosmilus: Evolution

 Though Thylacosmilus is one of several predatory mammal genera typically called "saber-toothed cats", it was not a felid placentalian, but a sparassodont, a group closely related to marsupials, and only superficially resembled other saber-toothed mammals due to convergent evolution.

 The term "saber-tooth" refers to an ecomorph consisting of various groups of extinct predatory synapsids (mammals and close relatives), which convergently evolved extremely long maxillary canines, as well as adaptations to the skull and skeleton related to their use.
 This includes members of Gorgonopsia, Thylacosmilidae, Machaeroidinae, Nimravidae, and Machairodontinae.

 The cladogram below shows the position of Thylacosmilus within Sparassodonta, according to Suarez and colleagues, 2015.

+Cladogram of Borhyaenoidea based on de del Campo et al. (2026):